I once had a dream which felt so real and intense it reminded me of the 3rd-century Chinese Philosopher Chuang Chou, who dreamed:

 I was a butterfly, fluttering hither and thither, to all intents and purposes a butterfly.
 I was conscious only of my happiness as a butterfly, unaware that I was Chou.

-When he awoke and came to himself, Chuang Chou said no longer knew whether he had dreamed he was a butterfly or whether he was now a butterfly dreaming he was a man!
+When Chou awoke and came to himself, he no longer knew whether he had dreamed he was a butterfly or whether he was now a butterfly dreaming he was a man!

-The story is a tad short for even a short story, so it sat around in my “writing ideas” folder until I was asked to review a collection of microfiction.
-And in doing so, I realised that this was the perfect genre classification for my story!
+The story was a tad short for even a short story, so it sat around in my “writing ideas” folder until I was asked to review a collection of microfiction, Loopholes by Susan McCreery for Writing NSW.
+And in doing so, I realised this was the perfect genre classification for my story!

-25 years on, I finally polished and published “Her” on TallAndTrue, an online magazine and forum for writers.
-Have a read and let me know what you think of my dream inspired microfiction.
+Please read “Her” and let me know what you think of my dream inspired microfiction.

 © 2017 Robert Fairhead